Faq’s

 The Finished Film

-The average film is an hour and forty-five minutes.
+The average single-subject film is 75 minutes and the average multi-subject film is an hour and a half.
 They’ve been as short as a little over an hour and as long as over three hours.
 But our goal is to make a documentary that is similar in length to a traditional Hollywood movie.

 Two things.
 First, a humongous digital file.
 It’s like 20 gigs.
-We also mail a DVD.
-We send the DVD because that is the easiest way to watch the film right now.
+We also mail a USB stick.
+We send the stick because that is the easiest way to watch the film right now.
 But the digital master is actually far more important.
 This file will allow you to keep up with technology so if you want to throw it up on your AppleTV or Roku, you can.
 And who knows what technology is around the corner five years from now.
 But whatever it is, you will have a studio master copy to play on it.
+You can also purchase additional USB sticks or DVDs.

 Other

 Indeed we do.
 Forever and ever.
 Three months after filming, the project goes on ice…meaning it is hard-archived and there is a nominal fee to retrieve it.
-But your data and film are safe forever.
+But your finished film and digitized photos are safe forever.

 Yes you can.
-If you provide us a drive, there is no charge to give you all of the raw footage.
-However, since we work with professional equipment, it is unlikely you will be able to watch it.
-Therefore we also have a paid option for you where we create a raw feed of the entire interview.
+Since we work with professional equipment, it is unlikely you would be able to watch it.
+Therefore we have a paid option where we create a raw feed of the entire interview.
 This is the “warts and all” version with every nose-pick, hiccup, and accident from the day.

 We have been in the professional filmmaking business since 2008.
 We filmed our first Heritage Film in the fall of 2015.